JasonBenn/deep-learning-paper-notes/nips-17-spotlights-interpretibility.md

 * We also expect p(t|a) (hypothetical mechanism) to be invariant no matter where we are in the world.

 Goddamn, this talk was boring.

+### Disentangled representations panel

+“Vision is an inference problem, and it’s an ill-posed problem”

+Question: how do you reconcile not throwing away information with you want to throw away as much information?
+* Boils down to how you define information.
+You need to retain as much mutual information as possible.
+You’re just throwing away nuisance variability.
+* Depends on the task though: you can throw away almost all of the data, still retain all of the information.
+* Independence alone is not enough - this isn’t a good enough task.

+Call: what’s a good challenge for representations?
+How do we quantify great representations?
+What does that task structure look like?